ljyjhj/Kerberoid/README.md

 # HybriDroid

 This source codes are the demo for integrating the decompiled source codes of cfr, jadx and jdcore.
+The whole source code of HybriDroid will be uploaded until Septeber 15th.

 ## Requirement
 * ssdeep